bolyche/bolyche.github.io/_posts/2023-08-04-Python-optimisations.md

     return factorial_sum
 ```

-& say we look at the timing over 100 iterations for calling factorial_sum(400, 3)
+Let's say we try to find how to improve this code, using some of the previous Profiling tools I mentioned in the last post.
+Let's look at the timing over 100 iterations for calling factorial_sum(400, 3)

 ```python
 number_of_factorials = 400